mr-ap-code/cmdb_poc/README.md

 ## Features

 - Centralized tool for tracking service and application versions
-- Designed specifically for Adobe Commerce
+- Designed specifically for Full Stack Applications
 - Easy to use and intuitive interface

 ## Getting Started